Braces vs Invisalign for Teens: How to Decide | iSmile Orthodontics

 How do I know my teen will wear their aligners enough?

-Invisalign Teen at iSmile Orthodontics includes blue compliance indicators that fade with proper wear.
+Invisalign Teen includes blue compliance indicators that fade with proper wear.
 If the dots stay dark, it signals the aligners aren’t being worn enough.
-This built-in feature helps Spokane Valley parents monitor compliance without constant reminders.
+This built-in feature helps parents monitor compliance without constant reminders.